2019 Tipperary county hurling team season: Awards

 The nominations for the PwC All-Stars were announced on 26 September with Tipperary receiving eleven nominations in the 45-player shortlist.
 Brendan Maher, Ronan Maher, Pádraic Maher, Cathal Barrett, Noel McGrath, John O’Dwyer, Seamus Callanan, John McGrath, Brian Hogan, Barry Heffernan and Jason Forde were the nominated players.
 Seamus Kennedy, Michael Breen, Dan McCormack and Niall O’Meara missed out on a nomination.

 Seamus Callanan was nominated for the Hurler of the Year award alongside Kilkenny's TJ Reid and Cork's Patrick Horgan.

 The award winners were announced on 31 October with the awards presented on 1 November at Dublin’s Convention Centre.
 Tipperary won seven awards, Brian Hogan, Ronan Maher, Cathal Barrett, Brendan Maher, Pádraic Maher, Noel McGrath, and Séamus Callanan all being named in the team.

 Tipperary’s awards saw them breach the 100 award threshold and bring their total number to 104, behind only Kilkenny and Cork.

-Seamus Callanan was also named as the Hurler of the Year for the first time at the awards show.
+Séamus Callanan was also named as the Hurler of the Year for the first time at the awards show.